MikeHubXP/bakalarka_tiago/README.md

 source ./devel/setup.bash
 roslaunch tiago_dual_gazebo tiago_dual_gazebo.launch public_sim:=true world:=empty
 ```
+This launches [Gazeboo](https://gazebosim.org/) simulator with the robot in an empty world and moves the robot to home position.
-If you want to try this project in simulation, skip the additional requirements in this step and move to step 4
+If you want to try this project only in simulation, skip the additional requirements in this step and move to step 4

-Otherwise, while testing this on a real robot, you need to specify few things in each new terminal launched after this step like so:
+Otherwise, while testing this on a real robot, you need to specify few things in **each** new terminal launched after this step like so:
 - Firstly, make sure your PC is connected to the same network as the robot is.
 - You need to specify the `ROS_MASTER_URI` variable depending on your robot's IP address like so:
 ```shell